 Suggestions

-- You can spread mint leaves on a cloth or a large plate and place them under strong sunlight 6-8 hours to make mint leaves powder.
+- You can spread mint leaves on a cloth or a large plate and place them under strong sunlight for 6-8 hours to make mint leaves powder.

-How to make the Mint Makhana recipe
+How to make the Pudina Makhana Recipe

 How to Roast Makhana:-

-Cool down these makhana's for a while and eat, or these Roasted fox nuts with mint can be stored in an airtight container for up to 7 days.
+Cool down these makhana's for a while and eat, or these roasted fox nuts with mint can be stored in an airtight container for up to 7 days.

 - If you are vegan, you can replace ghee with coconut oil or olive oil.